Canada

 Canadian Winter That I Love

 I often get asked and even teased about winter in Canada alluding that it's apparently brutal cold, lasts for more than a half year and that I can't probably wait to see it go.
 Well, I have to disappoint those who say so - it's not that bad, especially in Southern Ontario.
 After all, there is no such thing as bad weather, you may not be well dressed for it.
-But there are those special winter days when everything surrounding you is transforming in a winter wonderland.
-And I particularly love those days and would never trade them for tropical beaches, rain forests or other places where there is no white winter.
+But there are those special winter days when everything surrounding you is transforming into a winter wonderland.
+And I particularly love those days and would never trade them for tropical beaches, rainforests or other places where there is no white winter.

-What's supposed to be a cross country skiing at Wye Marsh Wildlife Centre north of Barrie, Ontario turned out to be a walking on fresh snow.
+What's supposed to be a cross-country skiing at Wye Marsh Wildlife Centre north of Barrie, Ontario turned out to be a walking on fresh snow.

 The ski trails obviously weren't groomed as the snow was falling before we came, while we were at the park and after we left.
 And although your skis can barely slide on the fresh snow, it's so much fun to make your own ski trail or follow the one that has just been cut before you.
-If you don't have your own equipment (like us), you can rent a full set at the park for $15 a day which is comparable price wise to nearby Wasaga Nordic and Trail Centre.
+If you don't have your own equipment (like us), you can rent a full set at the park for $15 a day which is comparable price-wise to nearby Wasaga Nordic and Trail Centre.

 8 km / 5 miles - this is how much we accomplished on that day.
 Under ideal winter conditions, the park maintains over 25 km of ski trails with difficulty levels from novice to advanced, but it does not matter with fresh snow as your skis will most certainly get stuck regardless of the slope grade.